EinScan 3D Scanner FAQ |

 Basic Questions

-Generally, you can scan all visible, non transparent, not too dark, not-too-shiny surfaces that do not move for at least a few seconds of scanning time.
+Generally, you can scan all visible objects that are non transparent, not too dark, not-too-shiny surfaces that do not move for at least a few seconds of scanning time.
 Structured light 3D scanners need to cast light patterns onto the object in order to capture the surface features, thus dark objects absorbs light, transparent objects cannot project the light patterns and shiny objects reflects light.
 Inside cavities or holes cannot be captured unless it is fully visible.

-The best objects to scan with EinScan 3D scanners are:
+The best objects to scan with EinScan 3D scanners by Shining 3D are:

 Q2.
 How does the EinScan 3D scanners work?

-EinScan 3D scanners use structured light technology which casts light patterns onto an object.
+EinScan 3D scanners use structured light technology, laser and infra red which casts light patterns onto an object.
 The 3D scanner produces an accurate 360° digital representation of the physical object by fusing single dimension scans that are captured at different angles.
 The 3D scanner captures the 3D surfaces as a triangle net (point cloud plus connecting triangles) at accurate scale.
+If you were curious how to scan an object for 3D printing, check this detailed article out.
+Basically capture the surface dimension of the object as a .stl file then export to your 3D printing software to create the optimal output for your chosen 3D printer.

 Q3.
 What does the 3D scan output look like?